 3. Interactive activities:

 Children love fun activities and games, so why not use this medium to build a skill?
 Games can ensure a child’s attention and keep them involved in learning simultaneously.
 Example: Recognising and naming things in a room or, Deciphering the shape and colors of objects in a park.
-These activities support Personality Development by helping them gain Confidence in their abilities.
+These activities support Personality Development by helping them gain confidence in their abilities.

 4. Give them power: